facebookresearch/Imppres/README.md

 ## License

-IMPPRES is available under a Creative Commons Attribution-NonCommercial 4.0 International Public License.
+IMPPRES is available under a Creative Commons Attribution-NonCommercial 4.0 International Public License ("The License").
+You may not use these files except in compliance with the License.
 Please see the LICENSE file for more information before you use the dataset.

+## Contributing

+IMPPRES is not accepting contributions at this time.
+If you would like to get involved with data creation efforts, please contact the authors.